Steven J. Adamski

 Mr. Adamski’s more interesting legal experiences include:

-- In a landmark case involving domain names, developed a unique use of a preliminary injunction motion which resulted in the return to our client of the sex.com domain name.
+- In a landmark case involving domain names, developed a unique use of a federal preliminary injunction motion which resulted in the return to our client of the sex.com domain name

-- Represented both the Golden State Warriors and the Oakland Athleticss in disputes with the City of Oakland concerning gross receipts taxes.
+- Represented both the Golden State Warriors and the Oakland Athletics in disputes with the City of Oakland concerning gross receipts taxes

 PRIOR WORK HISTORY